A little more about the sandbox

 Can I have access to Epic to see if my testing worked?

 If you are writing a web-based application that you intend to embed in Epic, you may find that your application may require minor modifications to embed within the Epic App Container web viewer.
-Email us to receive a simple testing harness to help you validate that your web application is compatible with the embeddable web application viewer.
+We offer a simple testing harness to help you validate that your web application is compatible with the embeddable web application viewer.